zognin/tp/docs/UserGuide.md

 Format: `tab INDEX`

 * Switches to the tab corresponding to the specified INDEX.
-INDEX must be 1 or 2.
+INDEX must be either 1 or 2.
   * Index 1 corresponds to the Home tab.
   * Index 2 corresponds to the Inventory tab.